habibur18/ph-uni/README.md

 #### step 5: eslint rule setup ->

-inclue these rules and for `no-undef : error" in the rules use
+inclue these rules in eslintrc.json and for `no-undef : error" in the rules use
 "globals": {
 "process": "readonly"